Professor of Law

 Areas of Expertise

-Professor Sichelman teaches and writes in the areas of patent law, intellectual property, law and entrepreneurship, empirical legal studies, law and economics, and computational legal studies.
-His current research efforts explore intellectual property law theory, the history of the patent system, the effects of non-competition agreements on innovation, the use of trade secrets by startups, the effects of patent litigation on the macroeconomy, the role of intellectual property law for “big data,” and mathematical and logical models for legal artificial intelligence systems.
+Professor Sichelman teaches and writes in the areas of patent law, intellectual property, law and entrepreneurship, empirical legal studies, law and economics, and law and artificial intelligence.
+His current research efforts explore the nature of intellectual property in the era of “big data,” the history of the patent system, the effects of non-competition agreements on innovation, intellectual property law theory, the use of trade secrets by startups, and mathematical and logical models for legal artificial intelligence systems.

 Honors and Affiliations

-Sichelman was awarded a University Professorship in 2015 and was named as a Herzog Endowed Scholar in 2012.
+Professor Sichelman was awarded Thorsnes Prize for Outstanding Legal Scholarship at the University of San Diego in 2016, and was named a University Professor in 2015 and a Herzog Endowed Scholar in 2012.
 He is also a winner of the 2011 Stanford-Samsung Essay Contest on Patent Damages.
-Sichelman is licensed to practice law in the State of California and is a member of the American Bar Association, California Bar Association, Federal Circuit Bar Association, American Law & Economics Association, Society for Empirical Legal Studies, and the Patent & Trademark Office Society.
+Professor Sichelman is a licensed attorney and member of the State Bar of California.

 Sichelman's publications include “Do Economic Downturns Dampen Patent Litigation? ” in 12 Journal of Empirical Legal Studies 481 (with Marco, and Miller) (2015); “Purging Patent Law of 'Private Law' Remedies” in 92 Texas Law Review 516 (2014); “The Vonage Trilogy: A Case Study in 'Patent Bullying'” in 90 Notre Dame Law Review 543 (2014); “Enforcement as Substance in Tax Compliance” in 70 Washington and Lee Law Review 1679 (with Lederman) (2013); “Patents as Promoters of Competition: The Guild Origins of Patent Law in the Venetian Republic” in 49 San Diego Law Review 1267 (with O'Connor) (2012); “Life After Bilski” in 63 Stanford Law Review 1315 (with Lemley, Wagner, and Risch) (2011); “Commercializing Patents” in 62 Stanford Law Review 341 (2010); “Patenting by Entrepreneurs: An Empirical Study” in 17 Michigan Telecommunications & Technology Law Review 111 (with Graham) (2010); and “High Technology Entrepreneurs and the Patent System: Results of the 2008 Berkeley Patent Survey” in 24 Berkeley Technology Law Journal 255 (2009).